dezeroku/ses_local_email/README.md

 - INPUT_DIRECTORY (local directory to monitor for `.eml` files)
 - OUTPUT_DIRECTORY (where to put the unpacked attachments)

+After the `.eml` file is unpacked, it is removed as it's not needed anymore.

 ## But why?